 Airport Transportation: Getting To/From The Airport

 The Granada-Airport bus line offers service between the airport and the city center, with stops along the way at Avenida de Andalucía, the bus station, Gran Vía de Colón and Paseo del Violón, next to the Palacio de Congresos.
-Total trip time is 45 minutes, and at the time of this November 2018 update, a single-ride ticket costs €2,90.
+Total trip time is 45 minutes, and at the time of this March 2019 update, a single-ride ticket costs €2,90.
+For more information about the schedule, route and rates, visit the Granada Public Transportation website.

 Taxis are available at the taxi stand located outside of the airport terminal.
 All taxis are metered, and reservations are not required.
 Fares are slightly higher on weeknights (10:00PM – 6:00AM), weekends and public holidays.
 The following estimated one way fares were current at the time of this November 2018 update: to/from Granada city center €27 – 29; bus station €25 – 27; Palacio de Congresos €27 – 29.